mlouielu/realsense-frame/README.md

 # RealSense Frame Capture

-A professional utility to capture synchronized RGB-D and high-frequency IMU data from Intel RealSense cameras.
+A professional utility to capture synchronized RGB-D and high-frequency IMU data from Intel RealSense cameras, featuring a built-in dataloader and visualizer.

 ## Features
 - **Synchronized RGB-D**: Captures color and depth frames.
 - **High-Frequency IMU**: Records Accelerometer and Gyroscope data at native frequencies (e.g., 200Hz+) using callback-driven architecture.
-- **Depth Compression**: Saves depth data as `zstandard` (`.zst`) compressed files to save space.
+- **Depth Compression**: Saves depth data as `zstandard` (`.zst`) compressed files.
+- **Alignment Support**: Built-in integration with `realsense-align` for metric-accurate depth-to-RGB projection.
-- **Smart Auto-Capture**: Automatically triggers a capture when the camera is detected as stable (not moving).
+- **Smart Auto-Capture**: Automatically triggers a capture when the camera is detected as stable.
-- **Session-based Organization**:
-    - `config.json`: Camera intrinsics and stream configuration.
-    - `imu.jsonl`: Continuous high-frequency IMU log for the entire session.
-    - `frame_NNNNN_TIMESTAMP/`: Individual directories per frame containing raw data, frame-specific metadata, and a window of high-frequency IMU samples.
-- **Configurable**: Define resolution, FPS, and formats via `config.toml`.
+- **API/Dataloader**: Python API for easy session processing and frame access.

 ## Requirements
-- Python 3.13+
+- Python 3.12+ (required for `realsense-align` compatibility)
 - Intel RealSense Camera (D400 series recommended)
 - `uv` for dependency management.